 While at the Tour de France in 2003, de Keijzer started exhibiting the standard diabetes symptoms.
 His family took him to a team doctor during the race, who suggested de Keijzer had diabetes.
 They went to a local hospital where he was diagnosed with type 1 diabetes at nine-years-old.

-When Team Novo Nordisk was formed in 2012, de Keijzer was invited to race with the development squad.
-After earning four top 10 places in 2014, including third at the Georgia State Road Race Championships, de Keijzer was invited to join Team Novo Nordisk for the 2015 season.
+When Team Novo Nordisk formed in 2012, de Keijzer was invited to race with the development squad.
+After earning four top 10 places in 2014, including third at the Georgia State Road Race Championships, de Keijzer moved up to the professional squad in 2015.

-Off the bike, the 23-year-old enjoys spending time with his girlfriend, family and his dog, Caesar.
+Off the bike, de Keijzer enjoys spending time with his wife, family, and dogs Caesar and Nero.

 3rd Georgia state road race championship 2014